 Whilst there's plenty of free website builders, it doesn't mean they are all good.
 I know too well how choosing the best website builder can be a laborious task.

 I’ve signed up to a selection of free website builders to sort through the good, the bad, and the ugly.
 I hope this saves you time (as well as money)!

 Many people think free means you’ll be sacrificing the quality of features.
 However, there are some really good quality website builders out there that are entirely free.

 My mission was to sign up to each free website builder to assess their suitability and usability.
-I checked out their features, user-friendliness, customer support and additional extras so you can make an informed decision.
+I checked out their features, user-friendliness, customer support, and additional extras so you can make an informed decision.
 We’re constantly updating this as many site builders add new features and functionality throughout the year.

 Website builders are platforms that allow you to create websites (usually from templates and themes), in a simple and easy way.
 In most cases, you won’t have to know any coding language or have skills in web development in order to build your own website using a website builder.

 The whole idea of a website builder is that anyone can use the platform.
 Most website builders use drag and drop functionality which means you can drag elements like text boxes, images, sliders, videos, etc. and drop them anywhere onto your website.

 With the exception of some platforms like WordPress, which is a self-hosted platform, website builders usually come with their own web hosting, so all you’ll need to do is register your choice of domain name and off you go!

 When you’re ready to launch your site, you can push it to a live setting for the world to view.
 In most cases, a website builder will also help you with your SEO efforts, which is an added bonus if you want to rank on search engines like Google.